 Escape from the SAS

 I recall an exercise held on Salisbury plain.
 The enemy was the SAS.
 Our Squadron was encamped in a wood with the helicopters parked around the periphery.
-One night we were awoken by dozens of thunder flashes going off and much shouting.
+One night we were awoken by dozens of thunder flashes (like very loud fireworks) going off and much shouting.
 The SAS had attacked.

 It was a moonlit night.
 I found myself running up a small hill when suddenly I saw a whole line of men walking slowly towards the wood – a formidable sight.
 I hugged the ground and kept very still and quiet in the hope that I would not be detected.
 No such luck!
 I felt a boot nudge me and heard a command to get up.
 I was out of breath from my flight from the wood and ask for time to recover.
 Thirty seconds later I leapt up and made a run for it.
 To my surprise I was not chased but was left to continue my escape.

 It was only then that I noticed an awful smell!
 I began to realise that this awful smell was coming from my clothes.
 No wonder that I had not been chased.
 When the SAS attacked our camp they had knocked over all the chemical toilets and I must have tramped through the resulting mess on my way to freedom.

 And that is how I escaped from the SAS!